InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 This survey was conducted by Tapajit Dey of Lero—the Irish Software Research Centre.
 Cristina Coffey and Tadhg O’Neill of InnerSource Commons contributed to the document outline and design.

-Any questions regarding this survey can be sent to: tapajit.dey@lero.ie

 ## [State of InnerSource 2016](/documents/surveys/InnerSourceCommonsSurvey2016.pdf)

 The goal of this First Annual State of InnerSource Commons survey was to establish a first baseline of how organizations adopt InnerSource.
 The survey addresses many aspects, including development methods, practices, quality assurance, tools, and motivation and organizational support.